 Table 3.
-Description of qualitative data on occupational health professionals' reasons whether or not to ask about significant others' cognitions and behavioral responses (continued).

-"If someone has complaints to the extent that extra support at home could be helpful for recovery or perseverance" (OP) "To assess the coping mechanisms of the insured worker" (IP) "If there are complex problems" (OP) "more often with psychological complaints, because then the beliefs of significant others have more influence" (OP) Presence of significant other Occu during consultation of sig Occupational health professional takes advantage of the presence of significant others at consultations.
-"If they are present during the consult and I have the feeling that some of the not-helpful thoughts originate from the partner" (OP) "Primarily when someone has low work ability or is vulnerable and the partner is present and I check with that person if he sees it the same way" (OP) 6.
-Topic raised within natural To di course of the conversation respondent To discuss significant others' cognitions and behavioral responses more in-depth if the topic is raised in the natural course of the conversation or is mentioned by the worker.
+Description of qualitati behavioral responses (continued /e data on occupational health professionals' reasons whether or not to ask about significant others' cognitions and Theme Theme description Illustrative quotes from occupational physicians (OP) and insurance physicians (IP) "if someone has complaints to the extent that extra support at home could be helpful for recovery or perseverance" (OP) "To assess the coping mechanisms of the insured worker" (IP) "If there are complex problems" (OP) "more often with psychological complaints, because then the beliefs of significant others have more influence" (OP) 5.
+Presence of significant other during consultation Occupational health professional takes advantage of the presence of significant others at consultations.
+"If they are present during the consult and I have the feeling that some of the not-helpful thoughts originate from the partner" (OP) "Primarily when someone has low work ability or is vulnerable and the partner is present and I check with that person if he sees it the same way" (OP) Topic raised within natural course of the conversation To discuss significant others' cognitions and behavioral responses more in-depth if the topic is raised in the natural course of the conversation or is mentioned by the worker.
 "I incidentally ask about this if someone raises this topic themselves, but usually this already becomes clear from the behavior of the significant others (I often do ask about this)" (IP) "When this is brought forward in a negative sense" (OP) "I ask about it if an employee comes to me with advice from his or her partner.
 This can be positive, or very protective" (OP) "When I get the impression from the conversation (for example after asking about social support or when people indicate something about this themselves) that something is going on here" (OP)